There are 13 ways that players are eligible for the PGA Championship

 11. Winners of PGA Tour-approved tournaments

-Winners of PGA Tour co-sponsored or approved tournaments, whose victories are considered official, from the 2017 PGA Championship to the 2018 PGA Championship are eligible to play in the 2018 PGA Championship.
+Winners of PGA Tour co-sponsored or approved tournaments, whose victories are considered official.

 12. Special invitations